 Any reported lost or stolen medication must be reported to prison security, via a Security Intelligence Report (Mercury) as soon as possible and an investigation carried out.
 The loss will be recorded in the patients' medical record (SystmOne), monitored, and appropriate action taken.
 A BSMHFT Incident Report (Eclipse) form should be completed for those incidents with clinical consequence, as appropriate.
 If necessary, the IP status of the resident will be reviewed and medication may be prescribed as supervised/NIP or withdrawn.
-Bullying for medication of residents should be reported via both Mercury and Eclipse forms.
+Bullying for medication of residents should be reported via both Mercury and Eclipse forms and where appropriate Safer Custody notified for follow up.